vera-1995/docker-challenges/challenge2/README.md

 - List containers not running
 - List containers by name
   - Optional: give a specific name to a container
+- List container by name and not running

 ### Lifecycle challenges
 - Delete the ubuntu image